License Editions: For license details, see Plans & Pricing.

 1. Group Restoration Limitations

-A deleted group on Microsoft 365 portal can only be restored as a new group.
+Deleted groups on the Microsoft 365 portal can only be restored as new groups.

 Group owners added by Druva can inadvertently gain access to a non-subscribed group in the following scenarios: